FranklinZamora/DisolvedOxygenNAS/README.md

 ## Description

-This repository contains a custom Arduino library and corresponding sketch for interfacing with a Dissolved Oxygen (DO) sensor via I2C.
-The `OxygenNAS` library, designed specifically for Ochoa Technology, simplifies reading dissolved oxygen and oxygen saturation values from the sensor, as well as controlling the sensor's low-power mode and LED state.
+This repository contains a custom Arduino library and corresponding sketch for interfacing with a different sensors via I2C.
+The `SensorNAS` library, designed specifically for Ochoa Technology, simplifies reading O2, SAT, EC, TDS, SAL, SG and PH values from the sensor, as well as controlling the sensor's low-power mode and LED state.

 ## Features